loltgt/theme-codename/README.md

 [GPL-2.0-or-later](LICENSE)

-Some contents under "src" folder are dual licensed (MIT OR GPL-2.0-or-later).
+Some contents in "src" folder are dual licensed (MIT OR GPL-2.0-or-later).